 This kills the sour cream made from cow juice.
 It’s got the same familiar and addictive tang, but it’s also nutty, slightly sweet and rich.
-It contains lots of calcium and the apple cider vinegar in it further increases that calcium’s solubility.
+It contains lots of calcium and the apple cider vinegar (or acid of choice) in it further increases that calcium’s solubility.
 It can be used in pretty much everything and transforms any dish it’s in to something really spectacular.
 I’ve used it in green goddess dressing, spinach and artichoke dip, on tacos of course, in a spinach/kale saag, in guacamole.
 You can use it in place of mayonnaise in any recipe.

 Cashew Sour Cream